 Baseball, and Summer, and...Potato Salad?

-Today is the opening day of baseball season.
-And if baseball is here, can Summer be far behind?
+When baseball season is here, that means that Summer is not far behind right?
 With that happy thought, allow me to extrapolate.
 If Summer is near, we must have potato salad.
 Perfect potato salad.

 But what is the “perfect potato salad”?
 Is it tangy with vinegar, or bright with yellow mustard?
 Perhaps the contrast of textures is what you love—creamy potatoes and crunchy vegetables.
 Or do your thoughts go to something even more exotic?

 I can and will help you find your perfect potato salad Muse.

 What are the components of a basic potato salad?
 Well, potatoes of course (duh!), a dressing, and flavorings.

 Sounds simple enough.
 So let’s look at each of the components.

 Gertrude Stein said that “a rose is a rose is a rose”, but a potato is not always a potato.
 They are not all the same.
 Allow me to explain:

 - Starchy—these are the bakers, the ones that are high in starch and low in moisture.
 When cooked they become fluffy, creamy, and absorbent.
 They are great for boiling, baking, and frying, but they don’t hold their shape when cooked and diced.
 However, that absorbent aspect makes them a possible candidate if you want a potato salad that is creamy and full of flavor.